MaraScott/react-native-fabricjs-image-editor/README.md

 npm run build
 ```

-The build command produces `dist/editor.bundle.js`, which is loaded by `index.html`.
+The build command now emits hashed JS/CSS assets recorded in `dist/asset-manifest.json`, which `index.html` reads to inject the latest bundle.
 During local development you can use `npm run watch` for incremental builds.

 ### Project structure